m0hammad-yaser/OSWE-AWAE-Notes/openITCOCKPIT/README.md

 WebSocket communication is often ignored in pentests, despite its potential to control a server like HTTP.
 Tools like BurpSuite historically lacked support (*Repeater* only recently added it; *Intruder* still doesn't).
 Discovering a WebSocket endpoint and key can greatly raise an application's risk.

+In browser-based apps, WebSocket connections are initiated through JavaScript.
+Because JavaScript isn't compiled, the WebSocket connection details can be found in the loaded JavaScript files.
+These files can be analyzed to understand the communication and build a custom client.